timothyportnoff/hat/README.md

 # hat

+ this is a repository for a LED strip controller with custom software and hardware to be placed into a hat.

 ## Acknowledgements

 I would like to express my gratitude to the developers of the `RPI.GPIO` library, which played a crucial role in the development of this project. `RPI.GPIO` is a Python library that enables easy access to the GPIO pins on a Raspberry Pi.
 Its intuitive interface and extensive documentation significantly contributed to the success of this project.